 Form of the module (i.e. obligatory, elective etc.): Elective

-Prerequisites: Space is limited to 20 students.
-To get enrolled, it is necessary to apply for participation after the introductory session via Email including your transcript and a motivation letter to firstname.lastname@example.org.
-For more information, please visit the introductory session on 12 Apr 2018, at 9 am, in HG 023-024 (read more).
+Prerequisites: Spots are limited to 20 students.
+To get enrolled, it is necessary to apply for participation after the introductory session via email to firstname.lastname@example.org, including your transcript of records and a motivation letter.
+For further information, please visit the introductory session.

 Applicability of module for other study programmes: